 Holographic Studios is one of New York City’s most unique tour group destinations.
 Located in the heart of midtown Manhattan, we are “Recommended” by TripAdvisor and rated as the Number One Obscure Museum in America by Mashable.
 A tour at Holographic Studios is a mix of science fiction, art, and magic.

 Your group will get to see amazing 3D illusions close up and learn the secrets behind them.
 Typical tours last between 45 to 60 minutes depending on the questions and answers that your guests ask.
 Your tour guide will show you a variety of types of holograms from small to large and some special ones that are not on display to the general public.
 At the end of the tour, all guests receive a complimentary hologram as our way of thanks.
 Weekend tours incur a one hundred dollar surcharge.
 There is a one hundred dollar deposit required to book the tours.
 It is refundable up to 48 hours before the tour with written notice via email.
 The balance is due upon arrival.

-The Tour – $350 per group (not to exceed 35 people at a time – larger groups can be split in two.
+The Tour – $375 per group (not to exceed 35 people – larger groups can be split in two.
 Minimum group size is 20 people).